When Dynamic Complexity Drives a Dream

 Timeline since 10/2008 (newest on top)

-[STEP THIRTY] Initiating a prototype (as part of u.lab) to use digital technology to translate the course intro video into all languages (subtitling) spoken by non-German speaking citizens in Dresden.
-The intention of this to enable a dialogue between different groups, raise the inclusion of foreigners and attracting people to participate in the upcoming MOOC u.lab in September.
+[2017 — STEP 31] Initiating a prototype (as part of u.lab) to use digital technology (big thanks to dotSUB and especially David Orban, ex-CEO of dotSUB and adivisor to Singularity University) to translate the course intro video into languages (through subtitling) that are spoken by non-German citizens in Dresden.
+The intention of this was to enable a dialogue between different groups, raise the inclusion of foreigners and attracting people to participate in the upcoming MOOC u.lab in September 2017.

-[STEP TWENTYEIGHT] Applying for Global Studies Program (formerly Graduate Studies Program) #GSP17 at Singularity University (actually the 5th run, one successful in 2011, when I could not take the offered place due to a $25k price-tag at one week’s notice); here the video (“putting myself on the line”) as part of the application process.
+[2017 — STEP 29] Applying for the Global Studies Program (formerly Graduate Studies Program) #GSP17 at Singularity University (actually the 5th run, one successful in 2011, when I could not take the offered place due to a $25k price-tag at one week’s notice); here the video (“putting myself on the line”) as part of the application process.
 Just before Easter I got notice that I am not part of the 80-person cohort for this summer’s GSP

 Anybody based in Dresden or Saxoy please feel free to join our public Twitter account @DresdenULabHub or our private Facebook group DresdenULabHub, and quite recently we have also a public Facebook group Theorie U/ Theory U in Dresden.
 Or check the global map of u.lab Hubs around the world provided by the Presencing Institute.